swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 [Om](http://github.com/swannodette/om), to outperform nearly every existing JavaScript MVC.
-Om itself is built upon the absolutely wonderful [React](http://facebook.github.io/react/) library from Facebook.
-But our approach allows Om to deliver even better results than using React out of the box.
+Om itself is built upon the absolutely wonderful [React](http://facebook.github.io/react/) library from Facebook, however our approach allows Om to deliver even better results than using React out of the box.

-Befor we proceed it's important to understand that the following benchmarks are not the silly uninformed things you find on [jsperf.com](http://jsperf.com).
+Before we proceed it's important to understand that the following benchmarks are not the silly uninformed things you find on [jsperf.com](http://jsperf.com).
 These benchmarks are designed demonstrate *fundamentally flawed design decisions in JavaScript MVCs that defy global optimization*.
-As far as using [TodoMVC](http://todomvc.com), it's only because it suitably demonstrates anti-patterns that will exist in any typical JavaScript MVC application that cannot be optimized without significant amounts of rewriting.
-But it's also quite familiar to MVC fanatics such that I easily point out bad ideas that are bound to exist in your own code base.
+As far as using [TodoMVC](http://todomvc.com), it's only because it suitably demonstrates anti-patterns that will exist in any typical JavaScript MVC application.
+But it's also quite familiar to many JavaScript developers such that I can easily point out bad ideas that you're bound to recognize in your own code base if you leverage an MVC framework.

-With Om these kind of case by case optimizations are absolutely unnecessary - that's the kind of power you get from starting with the right design to being with.
+Of course you can correct these issues on tedious case by case basis, but the whole point of Om is to make these kind of hand optimizations obsolete.
+That's the power you get from starting with the right design to begin with.

-## Benchmarks
+"Worse is better" my ass.

-I admit my recent tweet was a bit of troll, but this troll has a whopping kernel of truth:
+## Game of Benchmarks

 <div style="padding: 10px 0px 10px 45px; border-bottom: 1px solid
-#ccc; border-top: 1px solid #ccc;">
+#ccc;">
 <blockquote class="twitter-tweet" lang="en"><p>ClojureScript om based TodoMVC looks 30-40X faster than Backbone.js TodoMVC, which means other JS frameworks left completely in the dust</p>&mdash; David Nolen (@swannodette) <a href="https://twitter.com/swannodette/statuses/412033352699744256">December 15, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js"
 charset="utf-8"></script>